 Routine appointments can be booked with GPs, nurses and healthcare assistant, Monday - Friday throughout the day by telephoning on 0131 554 6471 or in person at reception.

 For patients registered with the practice - if you feel you cannot wait for a routine appointment please tell the receptionist.
-We run a telephone open emergency surgery each morning from 8a.m to 9.00am and always have a duty doctor available from 08:00 to 18:00 for urgent advice.
+We run a telephone emergency surgery each morning from 8a.m to 9.00am and always have a duty doctor available from 08:00 to 18:00 for urgent advice.

-Our routine appointments are 10 minutes.
-When you book an appointment with the nurse you will be asked the reason this is because the nurses keep longer appointments for certain conditions, investigations and treatments.
+Our routine appointments are 15 minutes.
+When you book an appointment with the nurse you will be asked the reason.
+This is because the nurses keep longer appointments for certain conditions, investigations and treatments.

 In an emergency please phone 999 (24 hrs).